Travelling & Eating Healthily with PCOS

-Water, water, water: It’s essential for blood, bone and skin health, removing toxins, increasing alertness and many more.
+Water, water, water: It’s essential for blood, bone and skin health, removing toxins, increasing alertness and much more.
 Water’s a basic necessity, not just for travelling, but when you’ve been on the go a lot it can make such a difference.
 Keep a bottle in the car, your bag, the plane, wherever you are!

 I always take enough healthy snacks to last my entire trip like nuts, oatcakes, and homemade oat bars.

 Look up some healthy places to eat before you go: I have spent many an hour dragging my husband or friends around countless restaurants until I find one I can eat a meal in.
 It’s not much fun for anyone.